 Kanika Bagai, MD, MSCI

-Dr. Bagai is Associate Professor of Neurology at Vanderbilt University Medical Center.
+Dr. Bagai is Professor of Neurology at Vanderbilt University Medical Center.
 She joined the Neurology faculty at VUMC as a Clinical Instructor in 2004 and was promoted to Assistant Professor in 2005.
 She has been serving as Director of the Sleep Medicine Fellowship Program at Vanderbilt since 2011.
-She was promoted to Associate Professor in 2017.
+She was promoted to Associate Professor in 2017 and Professor in 2023.
 She is involved in the diagnosis and treatment of sleep disorders, and in teaching medical students, neurology residents and sleep medicine fellows.

 She is board certified in Clinical Neurology, Diplomate of the American Academy of Sleep Medicine, and has also received certification in Sleep Medicine through the American Board of Psychiatry and Neurology (ABPN).